Are you doing things that might hurt your blog post? You may be – and not even realize it.

-Links are extremely important when it comes to Search Engine Optimization (SEO).
+Links are vital when it comes to Search Engine Optimization (SEO).
 Links help establish authority within Google, which can help you rank higher in searches.
 There are two types of links:

 External backlinks.
 Links to sites other than your own are external backlinks.
-This is when you link keywords or phrases to other sites.
+You do this when you link keywords or phrases to other sites.
 These are important for three reasons:

 - Crediting another blogger.
-The article you are writing may have been inspired by another blogger.
+Another blogger may have inspired the article you are writing.
 You might have even shared a thought or idea they wrote.
-By giving them credit, you are thanking them and having good blog etiquette.
+By giving them credit, you are thanking them and having proper blog etiquette.

 - You engage others.
 When bloggers start to see that you are linking to them in your articles, they will be more willing to do the same.
 Since searches are made of links to your site from other authority sites, you can increase your ranking there as well.
-As an added bonus, you get to know others in your niche.
-That can open the doors to networking and learning from one another and developing a community to help all of you.
+As a bonus, you get to know others in your niche.
+That can open the doors to networking and learning from one another as well as developing a community to help all of you.

 TIP: Make sure that any links that lead people away from your site open in a new page.
 While you want to help others, you do not want them to leave your site to do so.
 Just add a simple code to open that link in a new window.